microsoft/frontend-bootcamp/README.md

 - On a PC, you can do this with `cmd.exe` (or some terminal programs such as [cmder](https://cmder.net/))

-- On a Mac, bring up a Terminal (inside Applications folder).
+- On a Mac, bring up a Terminal (inside `/Applications/Utilities` folder).

 - For those who really want something fancy looking: [hyper](https://hyper.is/)